dedalus-enterprise-architect/openshift-strimzi-kafka/deploy/kafka-clusters/README.md

-# Kafka Cluster Examples
+# Kafka Cluster examples

-This folder references the official Kafka cluster examples provided by the Strimzi project.
-These examples demonstrate how to deploy Kafka clusters with different configurations.

-## Official Examples

-The official examples are available in the Strimzi GitHub repository.
+Some Kafka Cluster example manifests are available in the Strimzi GitHub repository.
 Below is a summary of each example:

 1. **[Kafka Ephemeral Cluster](https://github.com/strimzi/strimzi-kafka-operator/blob/main/examples/kafka/kafka-ephemeral.yaml)**
    Deploys a Kafka cluster with ephemeral storage.
 This is suitable for development and testing environments where data persistence is not required.